joacorapela/rsmf2025/application/applicationLarger.md

 ### Aim 2: Training

-3.25ex 1ex .2ex -1em Summary: Organise a Bonsai course with a dedicated
+Summary: Organise a Bonsai course with a dedicated Bonsai.ML module.
-Bonsai.ML module.

-3.25ex 1ex .2ex -1em Background: Since 2017, NeuroGEARS Ltd has
-organised at least two Bonsai courses per year at different universities around the world, and some of them can be [viewed online](https://bonsai-rx.org/learn/).
-We will deliver a Bonsai course, with a new Bonsai.ML module.
-It will be targeted to intermediate Bonsai users, and will take place at the lecture theatre of the Sainsbury Wellcome Centre, which is free for us.
-It will host a class size of around 20 students.
-The structure of the course will be similar to that of previous ones (e.g., [2024 Bonsai Course at St. Andrews University](https://neurogears.org/st-andrews-2024/)), with the addition of a Bonsai.ML module.
+**Background:** Since 2017, NeuroGEARS Ltd has organised at least two Bonsai courses per year at universities worldwide, several of which are [available online](https://bonsai-rx.org/learn/).
+Building on this experience, we will deliver a new Bonsai course that includes a dedicated **Bonsai.ML** module.
+The course will be aimed at intermediate Bonsai users and held in the lecture theatre of the Sainsbury Wellcome Centre, which is available to us free of charge.
+It will accommodate around 20 students.
+The structure will follow the format of previous courses (e.g., the [2024 Bonsai Course at St Andrews University](https://neurogears.org/st-andrews-2024/)), with the new Bonsai.ML module integrated into the programme.

 3.25ex 1ex .2ex -1em Tasks: